Sanjeev Arora (politician)

-Sanjeev Arora is an Indian businessman and politician from the Aam Aadmi Party (AAP), who served as a Member of Parliament, Rajya Sabha from 10 April 2022 to 1 July 2025.
+Sanjeev Arora is an Indian businessman and politician from the Aam Aadmi Party (AAP), who is currently serving as a cabinet minister in Government of Punjab.
+He previously served as a Member of Parliament, Rajya Sabha from 10 April 2022 to 1 July 2025.

 Businesses

 Arora’s primary business has been in the export industry, operating under Ritesh Industries Ltd for over three decades, with exports primarily to the United States.
 In 2006, he diversified into real estate and renamed the company to Ritesh Properties and Industries Ltd (RPIL).
 Under RPIL, he developed the “Hampton Business Park” and “Hampton Homes” on Chandigarh Road, creating a hub for multiple industries.

 In 2018, Arora founded Femella Fashions Ltd, launching the “Femella” women’s wear brand, which sells on several online retail portals.
 In 2019, he ventured into the non-ferrous metal business with Teneron Limited, collaborating with Suzuki Motors under the Make in India initiative.

 Political career

 On April 10, 2022, Sanjeev Arora transitioned from being a seasoned industrialist in Ludhiana to a Rajya Sabha MP, committed to regional development and promoting public welfare through cooperative industry efforts.

 Arora took the oath as a Rajya Sabha MP on 10 April 2022.
 During his tenure, he has raised issues pertaining to infrastructure, healthcare, industry, and airport development projects—most notably fast-tracking the Halwara Airport project near Ludhiana.
 He has also focused on upgrading the ESI Hospital in Ludhiana, pushing for improvements to local railway stations, and advocating new roads for industrial focal points.